-Open to all student proficient in playing of orchestral instruments.
+Open to all students proficient in playing orchestral instruments.
 Orchestral music of various types and styles.
 Sight reading and musicianship stressed.
 May be repeated up to a maximum of 4 credit hours.
+Prerequisite: Consent of instructor.

-MUS 161 Woodwind Instrument Class I (1-2)
+MUS 161 Woodwind Instrument 2 hrs.

-For students who have had no experience playing an orchestral or band instrument, and for instrumentalists already proficient but who desire to play several instruments.
+Class I (1-2) For students who have had no experience playing an orchestral or band instrument, and for instrumentalists already proficient but who desire to play several instruments.
 May be repeated up to a maximum of 4 credit hours.

+2 hrs.
 MUS 162 Brass Instrument Class I (1-2)